openconfig/reference/rpc/gnmi/gnmi-specification.md

 to any changes, and return a `SetResponse` status indicating the error encountered.

-For `replace` operations, the behavior regarding omitted data elements in the `Update` depends on whether they refer to non-default values (i.e., set by a previous `SetRequest`), or unmodified defaults.
-When the `replace` operation omits values that have been previously set, they MUST be treated as deleted from the data tree.
-Otherwise, omitted data elements MUST be created with their default values on the target.
+For replace operations:

+ * If a particular path-value is specified in the client-supplied data, it is replaced with the client-specified value.
+ * If a particular path-value is NOT specified in the client-supplied data and the path does not have a specified default value in the corresponding schema, it is treated as deleted.
+ * If a path-val is NOT specified in the client-supplied data and the path does have a default value, it takes on this value.

 For example, consider the following tree, where boolean `b` has a default value of True and boolean `c` has no default value.
 Both `b` and `c` have been